Jolt Physics

 • Soft bodies can only collide with rigid bodies, collisions between soft bodies are not implemented yet.

-• AddForce/AddTorque/SetLinearVelocity/SetLinearVelocityClamped/SetAngularVelocity/SetAngularVelocityClamped/AddImpulse/AddAngularImpulse have no effect on soft bodies as the velocity is stored per particle rather than per body.
+• AddTorque/SetLinearVelocity/SetLinearVelocityClamped/SetAngularVelocity/SetAngularVelocityClamped/AddImpulse/AddAngularImpulse have no effect on soft bodies as the velocity is stored per particle rather than per body.

 • Buoyancy calculations have not been implemented yet.